cocolabhub/brainpipe/docs/references.rst

 Function                Description
 ================        ==================================================================================
-BorderPlot              Plot data and deviation/sem in transparency addLines                Quickly add vertical and horizontal lines tilerplot               Generate automatic 1D or 2D subplots with a lot of control addPval                 Add significants p-value to an existing plot
+BorderPlot              Plot data and deviation/sem in transparency addPval                 Add p-values to an existing plot continuouscol           Plot lines with continuous color addLines                Quickly add vertical and horizontal lines tilerplot               Generate automatic 1D or 2D subplots with a lot of control addPval                 Add significants p-value to an existing plot